 Prior to the start of clinical rotations, all students are required to present evidence of current certification for Basic Life Support (BLS), Healthcare Provider Course.
-The certification card must indicate you completed the Healthcare Provider Course.
-If the
+Certification can only be completed through the American Heart Association.
+The certification card must indicate you completed BLS for the Healthcare Provider level.
+Instructor led training (100% in person) or HeartCode BLS (blended-online didactic and hands-on session) are acceptable.
+Students must upload both certification documents (online and hands-on session) for HeartCode BLS courses.

-American Red Cross issues the card; it must indicate you completed the BLS for the Professional Rescuer.
 BLS certification must be current for the entire year in which the student is on clinical rotation.